 The PulseBlasterESR-PRO pulse timing and control processor implements an 80-bit wide Very Long Instruction Word (VLIW) architecture.
 The VLIW is partitioned into fields dedicated to specific purposes, and every VLIW is viewed as a single instruction by the microcontroller.
-The maximum number of instructions that can be loaded onto the PulseBlasterESR-PRO is 4096.
+The maximum number of instructions that can be loaded onto the PulseBlasterESR-PRO is firmware-dependent (4096 for 500 MHz designs, 32768 for designs 34-10, 34-15, and 31-3), see Firmware Designs.
 The execution time of instructions can be varied and is under (self) control by one of the fields of the instruction word - the shortest being five clock cycles and the longest being 232 clock cycles.